thtrieu/thtrieu.github.io/_posts/2020-31-07-linear-algebra-monologue.md

 *But here, the illustration says projection of $u$ and $v$ onto each other isn't symmetric, although the colliding diagram is.
 So what's wrong?*

-You caught the flaw in my explanation!
+If that's what you're wondering about, you caught the flaw in my explanation!
 This is because "Projection of $u$ onto $v$" is only half the picture of dot product.
 It is correct only when length of $v$ (denoted $\|v\|$) is 1 - which is what I set it to be so far.
 The correct formula here takes into account $|v|$ as well:

 $$v^Tu = \left|v\right| \times \textrm{Projection of}\ u\ \textrm{onto}\ v$$